Safeguardring Essentials has 8 primary lesson plans - scroll down for details and samples

-Ofsted have identified that students teaching parents through workshops or parents evening is evidence of “good or outstanding” e-safety practice.
+Ofsted have identified that students teaching parents through workshops or parents evening is evidence of “good or outstanding” safeguarding practice.
 Use this set of lessons to build childrens’ confidence and create resources that can be used to educate their parents or carers at home.

-This primary circle time resource allows teachers to focus on developing children’s awareness and knowledge of staying safe whilst using the Internet.
+This key stage 1, primary circle time resource allows teachers to focus on developing children’s awareness and knowledge of staying safe whilst using the Internet.
 The resource engages with the primary PSHE curriculum and teaches young children that there are adults, using the Internet, who pretend to be children to form inappropriate relationships with them.

 Through engaging exercises, the circle time activity offers advice and explanation about staying safe whilst using the Internet without frightening primary-age children.
 The activity concludes with the children developing their own set of rules and turning them into a poster.
 This activity reinforces what they have learnt and allows them to recall the rules of safe Internet use when they are using the Internet at home.

-This lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
+This key stage 2 lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
 Through discussion and activities, teachers explore the range of ways in which content can be shared via the Internet, specifically mobile devices.
 The lesson helps children understand how Wi-Fi and 3G- or 4G-enabled devices offer a range of ways to communicate with others and receive communications, and identifies the advantages, disadvantages and dangers associated with online communications while suggesting ways in which risks can be minimised.